ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

         *   The variable i can be used inside the loop.
 Here it is used to write a number to the page.
         *   When the statements have finished, the variable i is incremented by 1.
         *   When the condition is no longer true, the loop ends.
 The script moves to the next line of code.
+*   Key Loop Concepts
+    -   Here are three points to consider when you are working with loops.
+Each is illustrated in examples.
+        * Keywords - You will commonly see these two keywords used withh loops:
+            -   Break - This keyword causes the termination of the loop and tells the interpreter to go onto the next statement of code outside of the loop.
+This is also used in functions.
+            -   Continue - This keyword tells the interpreter to stop the current iteration, and then check the condition again, if it is true the code runs again.
+        *   Loops and Arrays - Loops are very helpful when dealing with arrays if you want to run the same code for each item in the array.
+            -   For example, you might want to write the value of each item stored in an array into the page.
+            -   You may not know how many items will be in an array when writing a script, but, when the code runs, it can ckeck the total number of items in a loop, That figure can then be used in the counter to control how many times a set of statements is run.
+Once the loop has run the right number of times, the loop stops.
+        *   Performance Issues - It is important to remember that when a browser comes across JS, it will stop doing anything else until it has processed the script.
+            -   If your loop is dealing with only a small number of items, this will not be an issue.
+If, however, your loop contains a lot of items, it can make the page slower to load.
+            -   If the condition never returns false, you get what is commonly referred to as an infinite loop.
+The code will not stop running until your browser runs out of memory, breaking your script.
+            -   Any variable you can define outside of the loop and that does not change within the loop should be defined outside of it.
+If it were declared inside the loop, it would be recalculated every time the loop ran, needlessly using resources.